 Want to explore big questions, learn more about others’ religions, or connect with your own faith community?
-The Center for Service, Spirituality and Social Justice at Dickinson College provides support for students coming from all backgrounds.
+The Center for Service, Spirituality and Social Justice (CSSS) at Dickinson College provides support for students coming from all backgrounds.
 The center has three main objectives, in regards to Religious Life:

 Create opportunities for exploring meaning and purpose